yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTSL54GS.rst

     |  [1] [2] [3] [4]   [wan]   [wifi] |
     '-case------------------------------'
 }}}

-Note switch port 4 is not externally available.
 This design is different from many units which use a single interface to handle both LAN & WAN traffic, so performance should be better.

+Note that internal switch port 4 is not externally available.

 = Hardware hacking =